-Annex A to Chapter 15 Mil l investigation vestigation edide

-Board of Independent Internal

-Inquiry Investigation Investigation

-1. A Demining Accident resulting in: •

-a.
-Minor injury to a demining worker.

-b.
-Serious injury to a demining worker.

-c.
-Death of a demining worker.

-d.
-Any injury to a non-demining worker.

-e.
+Тур Type of formal investigation Board of Inquiry Independent Investigation Internal Investigation 1.
+A Demining Accident resulting in: a.
+Minor injury to a demining worker. b.
+Serious injury to a demining worker. c.
+Death of a demining worker. d.
+Any injury to a non-demining worker. e.
 Death of a non-demining worker.

-2. A Demining Incident:

-a.
-Resulting in damage to demining organisation equipment of value less than US\$ 5,000.00.

-b.
-Resulting in damage to demining organisation equipment of value from

-US\$ 5001.00 to US\$50,000.00.

-c.
-Resulting in damage to demining equipment of value more than US\$50,000.00.

-d.
-Causing damage that may result in a major claim for compensation from a member of the public.
+2. A Demining Incident: - a.
+Resulting in damage to demining organisation equipment of value less than US\$ 5,000.00. b.
+Resulting in damage to demining organisation equipment of value from US\$ 5001.00 to US\$50,000.00. c.
+Resulting in damage to demining equipment of value more than US\$50,000.00. d.
+Causing damage that may result in a major claim for compensation from a member of the public. e.

-e.
 Involving a major event that caused significant damage.

-3. A Demining / Mine Incident:
+3. A Demining / Mine Incident: a.

-a.
 Involving the discovery of a mine or ERW in an area previously cleared, recorded as cleared or marked as cleared.
-(Due to historical records not being available, NMAA/UNMAS-UNMISS can use the most appropriate type of investigation to resolve such incidents) availability of I NMAA/UNMA ing on task history a nistorical informatio S-UNMISS will selec needed on a case by on, ct the type of

-b.
-Where demining workers, visitors or the local population are exposed to intolerable risk that results from the application of approved standards or procedures including the failure of equipment.

-c.
-Involving the unplanned detonation of a mine, ERW or explosives on a demining worksite.
+(Due to historical records not being available, NMAA/UNMAS-UNMISS can use the most appropriate type of investigation to resolve such incidents) of historical information, NMAA/UNMAS-UNMISS will select the type of investigation needed on a case by case scenario.
+JNMAS-UNMISS b.
+Where demining workers, visitors or the local population are exposed to intolerable risk that results from the application of approved standards or procedures including the failure of equipment. c.
+Involving the unplanned detonation of a mine, ERW or explosives on a demining worksite. d.

-d.
 Which could attract media attention or media report.
 4. A non-mine, ERW or explosive related accident: a.
 On a demining worksite that requires the urgent evacuation of a casualty to an advanced medical facility for treatment. b.
 On a non-demining worksite, involving UN personnel, contractor or sub-contractor of the UN, or UN-issued vehicles or equipment